 Sociolinguistics, linguistic anthropology, American regional dialects, social practice and identity construction, African American English, language and gender.
-On sabbatical and leave 2013–14.
+On leave spring 2017.

 Sameer ud Dowla Khan